AndersSchmidtHansen/TheStartupJigsaw/README.md

 - [x] have a one-liner ready before showing off
 - [x] include a clear way of contacting you
 - [x] not be Frankensteined ([#120](/../../issues/120))
+- [x] focus on minimizing the Chamath Palihapitiya Cycle ([#18](/../../issues/18)) from days to milliseconds:

+	- [x] "What is the thing people are here to do?"
+	- [x] "What is the aha moment they want?"
+	- [x] "Why can't I not give that to them as fast as possible?"

 **The Team should...**